HAGENS BERMAN Encourages Emergent BioSolutions (EBS) Investors to Contact the Firm Now, Securities Fraud Class Action Filed

 This news caused Emergent shares to decline.
 Shortly before this disclosure, Emergent’s CEO sold $10 million of his shares.

 On Apr.
 6, 2021, the New York Times reported that audits found that Emergent had not followed basic industry standards at its Baltimore facility.
-An audit performed by AstraZenica highlighted viral cross-contamination risks.
+An audit performed by AstraZeneca highlighted viral cross-contamination risks.
 The NYT further reported that beginning in Oct.
-2020, Emergent discarded five lots of the AstraZenica vaccine and one lot of the J&J vaccine because of contamination or spoliation.
+2020, Emergent discarded five lots of the AstraZeneca vaccine and one lot of the J&J vaccine because of contamination or spoliation.

 Finally, on April 19, 2021, the company revealed that, at the FDA’s request, Emergent had halted manufacturing at its Bayview facility pending completion of the FDA’s inspection.